seetadev/awesome-libp2p-adoptions/Py-libp2p-RETROPGF_IMPACT.md

 ---

-👉 If you are building with **py-libp2p, py-cid, or py-multiformats**, please share your project with us at manu@seeta.in — we will continue updating this impact page.
+👉 If you are building with **py-libp2p, py-cid, or py-multiformats**, please share your project with us at manu@seeta.in or manusheel.edu@gmail.com — we will continue updating this impact page.